shiftyrose/shifty/README.md

 `Idea by Town of Us Reactivated`<br>

 #### Role Description (incomplete)
-Complete tasks to receive Target information (arrows pointing to Target is an option for this role).<br>
-Once Target is obtained (indicated by black name) Postman must deliver their message (touch the Target).<br>
+Complete tasks to receive Target information (arrows pointing to Target is an option for this role).
+Once Target is obtained (indicated by black name) Postman must deliver their message (touch the Target).
 Complete another task to get a new Target.
-Doing this before the last target's mail is delivered, results in suicide.<br>
-The Postman will be revealed during the first meeting after they have completed deliveries to all living players.<br>
+Doing this before the last target's mail is delivered, results in suicide.
+The Postman will be revealed during the first meeting after they have completed deliveries to all living players.
 If the living players do not eject the Postman during this meeting, the Postman wins.<br>

 ### Game Options (incomplete)
 |            Name              |                          Description                       |     Type     |     Default     |